 I smooth out

-the musical notes
+the act-up triangle/the musical notes

 float high